harsh398/demo_app_cypress/README.md

 4. Run  `npm run test` - to Run Headless Test
 5. Run `npm run open` to Open Cypress UI to run test in browser

+## Jenkins

+1. To Run Jenkins solution ( Node and Git should be installed and Path be should  be given properly) on your Jenkins Environment
+2. For this Project i am using Windows system that is why i used Batch Commands
+3. Jenkins File inclued three :-
+   a.
+Cloning the Repo
+   b.
+Intalling all the Dependencies using npm
+   c.
+Starting the Test